CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/Upgrade-NVOS.md

 toc: 4
 ---

-Lifecycle management (LCM) lets you upgrade NVLink4 switches and GPU compute nodes to the latest NVOS version.
+Lifecycle management (LCM) lets you upgrade NVLink4 switches and GPU nodes to the latest NVOS version.
 You can run up to five upgrades concurrently.

 ## Prepare for an NVOS Upgrade